Caitlin Clark's record-setting night fuels No. 6 Iowa in 108-60 win at Minnesota

 MINNEAPOLIS (AP) — Caitlin Clark became the all-time leading women’s scorer in major college basketball by scoring 33 points to pass Lynette Woodard and post her 17th career triple-double for sixth-ranked Iowa in a 108-60 victory over Minnesota on Wednesday night.

+Clark had a big hand in that, both shooting and distributing.
+She had 12 assists and 10 rebounds.

+“I love passing the ball and setting my teammates up for success, and I think that more than anything is going to let us have a lot of success in March,” Clark said.
+“It can’t just be me all the time.”

-Amaya Battle had 18 points for the Gophers (15-13, 5-12) on a tough night of trying to guard the reigning AP Player of the Year Clark, who went 8 for 14 from 3-point range to delight the Hawkeyes-heavy crowd of more than 14,000 at Williams Arena.
-This was the 11th sellout in 11 true road games this season for Clark and her crew.
+Amaya Battle had 18 points for the Gophers (15-13, 5-12) on a tough night of trying to guard the reigning AP Player of the Year, who went 8 for 14 from 3-point range to delight the Hawkeyes-heavy crowd announced at Williams Arena’s official capacity of 14,625.
+This was the 11th sellout in 11 true road games this season for Clark and her crew and tied for the biggest at home in Gophers program history.

 Clark left little doubt she’d reach Woodard’s record by dribbling left off a screen and swishing a 3-pointer from the top of the key just 13 seconds into the game.
 She swished her first four 3-pointers, three of them from extra deep, and had 15 points in the first 3:18 of the game.